This document describes and provides solutions for common dataset issues and errors.

 This is by far our most common dataset error.
 In our default datasets, we try to prevent this by limiting the amount of data pulled in, but in some instances, even that is not enough.
 This is caused by large influxes of data ( often due to mass updating old tickets or an RMM creating lots of tickets).
-Our support team will be glad to work with you on limiting the data pulled when this occurs on default datasets.
+If you have any questions, please contact Support by selecting Help > Open a Ticket from the top menu bar.
+Our support team is glad to work with you on limiting the data pulled when this occurs on default datasets.
 For custom datasets, they can take a look and give you pointers as well.

 Invalid object error